-Delaware Statewide Assessment Results, which were recently released, show both gains and losses across the state.
-The results measured English Language Arts (ELA) and Mathematics Assessments which were given to Delaware students in grades 3 to 8.
+Nationwide Statewide Assessment Results, which were recently released, show both gains and losses across the state.
+The results measured English Language Arts (ELA) and Mathematics Assessments which were given to Nationwide students in grades 3 to 8.

 In Mathematics, 44% of students scored at 3 or higher in 2018.
 This number went down slightly, from a score of 45% in 2017.

 These numbers reflect statewide gains and losses.
 However, school districts and individual schools vary widely.
-A complete listing of Delaware district, charter, and school-level results is detailed here.
+A complete listing of Nationwide district, charter, and school-level results is detailed here.

-How do Delaware Statewide Assessment numbers affect your child?
+How do Nationwide Statewide Assessment numbers affect your child?

 If your school is characterized as underperforming, this may have serious negative consequences for your child.
 According to Education Week underperforming schools, “…often have limited resources and insufficient facilities and supplies, and are able to employ fewer well-qualified teachers than other schools do.
 Many low-performing schools face overcrowding and student-discipline problems.”